- About

 The sheer variety of pastries' flavors, textures, and shapes is matched only by the range of ingredients and techniques used to create them.
 As seen from the different types of pastries mentioned so far, each region brings its own twist, but butter, flour, sugar, and eggs are part of a majority of them.

-The science behind pastries often comes down to the balance of fat, moisture, and heat.
+The science behind pastries often comes down to balancing fat, moisture, and heat.
 For example, the difference between a flaky croissant and a soft doughnut lies in both the ingredients and how they're used.
-Flakiness is achieved through lamination—a technique that involves folding butter into dough to create thin, airy layers that puff up when baked.
+Flakiness is achieved through lamination, a technique that involves folding butter into dough to create thin, airy layers that puff up when baked.
 On the other hand, soft pastries like brioche rely on a rich dough with more butter and eggs, resulting in a tender, moist crumb.

 Other common techniques include proofing, which allows yeast doughs to rise and develop their texture; deep-frying, which gives pastries like churros their crispy exterior and soft center; and glazing, which adds a shiny, sweet finish.